 What Will My Vision Exam Include?

-At Eye Specialists of Napa Valley, we suggest that until the age of 40, patients have their eyes evaluated at least every five years, and then every two years until age 55.
+At Eye Specialists of Napa Valley, we suggest that until the age of 40, patients have their eyes evaluated at least every five years and then every two years until age 55.
 After 55, we suggest annual eye exams.
-Eye assessments usually take 30 to 90 minutes and begin with a basic visual acuity test.
+Eye exams in Napa, CA, usually take 30 – 90 minutes and begin with a basic visual acuity test.
 A refraction will allow us to determine if corrective lenses will improve your vision.
 We will then perform a slit lamp exam to get an enlarged, 360-degree view of your eyes.
 For some patients, we may dilate their eyes so we can evaluate the macula, retinal blood vessels and periphery, optic nerve, and vitreous.
-Specialized scans and photos of your eye as well as visual field testing is also performed as necessary.
-If we need to dilate your pupils, you may consider bringing a friend or family member to drive you home following your exam as the dilation can last a few hours.
+Specialized scans and photos of your eye, as well as visual field testing, are also performed as necessary.
+If we need to dilate your pupils, you may consider bringing a friend or family member to drive you home following your exam, as the dilation can last a few hours.

 Eye and Vision Exams FAQ

 Which eye conditions can be detected in an eye exam?

 Eye exams check for several eye conditions and diseases, including:

 - Age-related macular degeneration

 How often should I have an eye exam?